ythuangyt/friendship-mobility/index.md

 ### Do you know where people go in Japan?

-From above analyses we see that, people from  countries indeed visit different location types, due to many factors such as culture.
+From above analyses, we see that people from  countries indeed visit different location types, due to many factors such as culture.
 How does that translate in practice ?
 Let's look at the most 50 common checkin location types for 10 major countries through the following word clouds.
 (You can choose the countries at dropdown button.)

 <iframe id='mostCommon-countries' frameborder="no" border="0" marginwidth="0" marginheight="0" width="100%" height="550" src="plot/countries_most_visited.html"></iframe>